Louis XVIII: Hundred Days

 On 26 February 1815, Napoleon Bonaparte escaped his island prison of Elba and embarked for France.
 He arrived with about 1,000 troops near Cannes on 1 March.
 Louis XVIII was not particularly worried by Bonaparte's excursion, as such small numbers of troops could be easily overcome.
 There was, however, a major underlying problem for the Bourbons: Louis XVIII had failed to purge the military of its Bonapartist troops.
 This led to mass desertions from the Bourbon armies to Bonaparte's.
-Furthermore, Louis XVIII could not join the campaign against Napoleon in the south of France because he was having another case of gout.
-Minister of War Marshal Soult dispatched Louis Philippe, Duke of Orleans (later King Louis Philippe I), the Count of Artois, and Marshal MacDonald to apprehend Napoleon.
+Furthermore, Louis XVIII could not join the campaign against Napoleon in Southern France, because he was having another case of gout.
+Minister of War Marshal Jean-de-Dieu Soult dispatched Louis Philippe, Duke of Orléans (later King Louis Philippe I), the Count of Artois, and Marshal Étienne MacDonald to apprehend Napoleon.

 Louis XVIII's underestimation of Bonaparte proved disastrous.
 On 19 March, the army stationed outside Paris defected to Bonaparte, leaving the city vulnerable to attack.
 That same day, Louis XVIII quit the capital with a small escort at midnight, first travelling to Lille, and then crossing the border into the United Kingdom of the Netherlands, halting in Ghent.
-Other leaders, most prominently Tsar Alexander I, debated whether in the case of a second victory over the French Empire, the Duke of Orleans should be proclaimed king instead of Louis XVIII.
+Other leaders, most prominently Tsar Alexander I, debated whether in the case of a second victory over the French Empire, the Duke of Orléans should be proclaimed king instead of Louis XVIII.

 However, Napoleon did not rule France again for very long, suffering a decisive defeat at the hands of the armies of the Duke of Wellington and Field Marshal Blücher at the Battle of Waterloo on 18 June.
 The Allies came to the consensus that Louis XVIII should be restored to the throne of France.